Li Shiji: Service under Zhai Rang and Li Mi

 Around 616, Zhai Rang gathered a group of men to resist the rule of Emperor Yang.
 Xu Shiji joined Zhai, and suggested to him that instead of pillaging the people of the region, which Zhai had done to maintain himself and his own men, it was inappropriate to be robbing people of their homeland.
-Rather, he suggested that, as there were plenty of travellers on the Grand Canal, that they should rob travellers instead.
+Rather, he suggested that, as there were plenty of travellers on the Grand Canal, they should rob travellers instead.
 Zhai agreed, and their pillaging raids instead targeted travellers and official messengers.
 Many people joined Zhai, and when the key Sui general Zhang Xutuo (張須陀), who had defeated many agrarian rebels, attacked, Xu killed Zhang in battle late in 616, allowing Zhai to become even more acclaimed.
 Around this time, he also became close friends with another general under Zhai, Shan Xiongxin (單雄信), swearing to be brothers and to die on the same day.

 Meanwhile, Li Mi, the strategist for the Sui general Yang Xuangan, who unsuccessfully rebelled against Emperor Yang in 613, was visiting rebel generals in the region, seeking to sell his grand strategy to destroy Sui.
 As Li Mi was of noble birth, and there had been prophecies that the next emperor would be named Li, there began to be thoughts among the rebels that Li might be destined to be the next emperor.
 Xu Shiji and another close associate of Zhai's, Wang Bodang (王伯當), thus persuaded Zhai to support Li Mi as leader.
 Zhai agreed, and after the victory over Zhang, the rebels approached the eastern capital Luoyang and declared Li Mi their leader, with the title of Duke of Wei.
 Xu was given a major general title, while Zhai served as prime minister.
 After Xu achieved a victory over the Sui general Wang Shichong, whom Emperor Yang had sent to reinforce Luoyang, Li Mi created Xu the Duke of Donghai.
 At Xu's suggestion, Li Mi captured a major food storage—Liyang Storage (黎陽倉, in modern Hebi, Henan)—and after doing so, opened up the storage to allow people in the region suffering from famines to take food.
 As a result, more than 200,000 men joined Li Mi within about 10 days, and a number of commanderies submitted to him, including the major rebel generals Dou Jiande and Zhu Can.

 In winter 617, with a conflict between Li Mi and Zhai intensifying, Li Mi set an ambush for Zhai at a feast held for him, killing him, his brother Zhai Hong (翟弘), his nephew Zhai Mohou (翟摩侯), and his strategist Wang Ruxin (王儒信).
 During the ambush, Xu was injured in his neck and nearly died.
 Li Mi, declared, however, that his intention was only to execute Zhai Rang, and no one other than the Zhai clan was to worry.
 He personally attended to Xu's injuries, and had Xu, Shan, and Wang Bodang take over Zhai's troops.